laran/cassandra/doc/source/cql/types.rst

 characteristics and limitations:

 - Individual collections are not indexed internally.
-Which means that even to access a single element of a collection, the while collection has to be read (and reading one is not paged internally).
+Which means that even to access a single element of a collection, the whole collection has to be read (and reading one is not paged internally).
 - While insertion operations on sets and maps never incur a read-before-write internally, some operations on lists do.
-  Further, some lists operations are not idempotent by nature (see the section on :ref:`lists <lists>` below for details), making their retry in case of timeout problematic.
+  Further, some list operations are not idempotent by nature (see the section on :ref:`lists <lists>` below for details), making their retry in case of timeout problematic.
 It is thus advised to prefer sets over lists when possible.

-Please note that while some of those limitations may or may not be removed/improved upon in the future, it is a anti-pattern to use a (single) collection to store large amounts of data.
+Please note that while some of those limitations may or may not be removed/improved upon in the future, it is an anti-pattern to use a (single) collection to store large amounts of data.

 .. _maps: